 - Captain Planet and the Planeteers "You can run, but you can't hide...not from Captain Pollution!"

 - One episode of Gargoyles has Demona trapping Hudson and an injured Goliath in a cemetery, stalking them with a laser rifle.
 She tells them, "You can run, but you can't hide.
 In fact, you can't even run."

 - Parodied in Rick and Morty: The main characters are running from Scary Terry, a Freddy Krueger parody, who uses this threat on them.
 Rick decides to try hiding any way, pointing out that Scary Terry is the antagonist, and therefore probably wouldn't give them advice that would actually help them.
+The normally dumb as a brick Morty agrees with the soundness of his logic, and they point out that if hiding does fail, they can always just fall back on "running" again.
 They manage to successfully hide from Terry for six dream hours before he gives up and goes home in frustation.